"May I ask," started Kaden as he strolled down the aisle, hands in his pockets. "Why was my name called last?"

 The man laughed lightly in response, serene and soft, hiding daggers in each rise of his voice.

+He took a step forward, lowering his stare at the water as he slowly approached, imagining the coldness through his fingers.
 A tickling chill that would creep bit by bit, spreading along his arm, and then his entire body.
 The sensation of frostbite in winter, when his skin remained bare and exposed to the snow that melted and froze over him.

 The tip of his fingers brushed the water.

-He stepped back in blank surprise.
+He jerked back in surprise.

-If Noah's blessing had been fascinating chaos, his was a terror filled confusion.
+If Noah's blessing had been fascinating chaos, his was a terror-filled confusion.

 Smiles—white, broad teeth—were painted across the walls as if hastily scribbled by chalk, hands lunging and crawling on the floor, seeking out their next victims.
 A jingle sounded in his ears, laughter dancing across the corners, up and around.
+There were colours, so many colours.
+Deep blues contesting the black, fiery red that joined in the battle.

 Kaden's feet were nailed to the ground.
 He could only watch as something reached for him before his eyes.